b2ihealthcare/snow-owl/docs/api/snomed/concepts.md

 - `limit: 0`

-Collects the number of ancestors in an efficient manner, and sets the `total` property of the returned collection resource without including any concepts in it. **Not used when any other value is given** (although this property expansion supports cases where multiple concepts' ancestors need to be returned).
+Collects the number of ancestors in an efficient manner, and sets the `total` property of the returned collection resource without including any concepts in it. **Not used when any other value is given** (however, this property expansion supports cases where multiple concepts' ancestors need to be returned).

 - `expand(...)`